Atomic Battle Dragons: Plot

 The introduction to the story mode in Atomic Battle Dragons.

 The first impression of Belzom, the final enemy of the game... and the last encounter with him for William, the brother of Lord Cain.

 In the Story Mode of the game, the player assumes the role of Lord Cain.
 Illustrated by still images and text, he learns from the Elven magician Briannah that his brother, knight William, was killed in battle by the three-headed dragon Belzom.
 Cain vows to take revenge for his brother and to save the kingdom from the flying dragon army of Belzom.
-The Elven Council gives Cain the task to retrieve three "items of legend", the first one being a Stone Shield made from the "Glowing Obelisk" which can be found to the north in the "field of stone towers" where lava flows.
+The Elven Council gives Cain the task to retrieve three "items of legend", the first one being a Stone Shield made from the "Glowing Obelisk" which can be found to the north in the "field of stone towers" where lava flow.

 Reception

 The game received positive reviews, notably from: